 Winter Packing List Hats and Neck Gaiters

-So much heat escapes from your head that it’s imperative to have a good winter hat when traveling to Alaska in the winter.
-I have a few different styles I use.
+So much heat escapes from your head that it’s imperative to have a good winter hat when traveling for your Alaska winter vacation.
+I use a few different styles.
 For everyday stuff – I love my Turtle Fur hats.
 They normally have soft fleece liners that are soft and warm against your ears.
-And if I’m preparing for the deep freeze my go-to hat is always my bulky hat from Nepal with earflaps.
+And if I’m preparing for the deep freeze, my go-to hat is always my bulky hat from Nepal with earflaps.
 If they are good enough for the Himalayas, they are good enough for Alaska in the winter!

 Have a friend going hiking?
 Check out these great gifts for travelers.